 Those who live for themselves die, those who die for the society live.Anna Hazare

-More than just Shri Anna Hazare, this is also story of a small village in Maharashtra, Ralegan Siddhi.
+More than just Shri Anna Hazare, this is also a story of a small village in Maharashtra, Ralegan Siddhi.

 Any development achieved at cost of environment will not be sustainable and nature will strike back in one form or another.Anna Hazare

 If you visit now, Ralegan Siddhi is a completely transformed village.
 80% of village land is now irrigated and two crops are taken every year.
 Drinking water is no more an issue even in rain-deficit years.
 While previously people used to go out for employment now finding wage labourers has become difficult.
-The village schools is at par with city schools in terms of infrastructure and facilities.
-All people have even abandoned intoxicants like Bidi, Cigarette, Tobacco, Gutakha etc. and no shop in village sells these products.
+The village schools are at par with city schools in terms of infrastructure and facilities.
+All people have even abandoned intoxicants like Bidi, Cigarette, Tobacco, Gutakha etc. and no shop in the village sells these products.

 By caring for bigger family person can be actually happy.
 A small seed of wheat buries itself, only to create many more fresh grains.
 There should be some sacrifice in life, that will make life complete and more fulfilling.Anna Hazare